 Do not farm this out to anyone else, such as project owners or stakeholders.
 Ultimately, it is the project manager’s responsibility to ensure tasks are assigned and tracked so that the project succeeds and is completed on schedule and within budget.
 Therefore, the project manager needs to have ultimate responsibility for the resources to make that happen.

 Run a tight ship

 Nothing or no one goes onto a racing yacht unless it makes the boat go faster.
 There’s no room for freeloaders on a cup winning team!
-The same approach should be applied to resource management.
+You can apply the same approach to resource management.
 Ensure you have all the resources you need, but only the resources you need.
-There’s no room for any excess on a streamlined project team – it’ll just slow you down and reduce your chances of success.
+There’s no room for any excess on a streamlined project team.
+It’ll just slow you down and reduce your chances of success.

 Secure your crew early

 Before a yacht casts off for a race, the captain needs to make sure all positions on the boat are filled by the right people.
 Similarly, a project manager should get all the required resources lined up ahead of time.

 One of the biggest problems projects face is leaving resource identification too late.
 It’s better to engage with potential project resources early rather than later.

 For instance, if you’re running an IT project you need to ensure the solution is tested before deployment.
 But instead of speaking to the testing team early in the project you speak to the testing manager a week before testing is needed.
 You find out all the test staff are fully allocated already.